 Marlon Bundo is a lonely bunny who lives with (now former) Vice-President Mike Pence.
 Marlon’s life is changed forever when he falls in love with another boy bunny.

-While this book was written as a political parody of the former VP’s anti-LGBT+ stances and actions over the years, it’s also a book you can read with young children.
+While this book was written as a political parody of the former VP’s anti-LGBTQ+ stances and actions over the years, it’s also a book you can read with young children.
 It’s a charming story of love and acceptance, and all the proceeds from sales of this book go to the Trevor Project and AIDS United.

 Something Happened in Our Town by Marianne Celano, Marietta Collins, and Ann Hazzard